0xNoxian/0xNoxian.github.io/blog/GraphQL-Denial-of-Service.md

 - Directive Overloading
 - Array-Based Query Batching

-(* means you can also use it for brute-forcing — thought it might be useful)
+(* means you can also use it for brute-forcing, thought it might be useful)
 ## Circular Queries
 Recursive queries occur when two nodes in a GraphQL schema are bidirectionally referenced.
 Recursive queries can be used by a client to make the server run queries in "circles," effectively denying service that is being used.